raj23manj/go-concurrency-exercises-ind/README.md

       example:

-      // create pool of bytes.Buffers which can be reused. var bufPool = sync.Pool{
+      // create pool of bytes.Buffers which can be reused. here creating only one instance var bufPool = sync.Pool{
         New: func() interface{} {
           fmt.Println("allocate new bytes.Buffer")